 David Wheater is a Scottish Photographer, based in Edinburgh, who specialises in taking photographs from all around Scotland and the city of London.
 David also runs Edinburgh photography tours and beginner photography classes in Edinburgh, Scotland.

 Hello and welcome to my website.
 I’m a photographer, teacher and tour guide living in Edinburgh, Scotland.
 I was born in the city in 1973 and it’s now been my home for over 46 years.
-Even after all these years, I’m still discovering amazing things about this beautiful city and I love nothing better than to share my knowledge and discoveries with guests and help them appreciate the city on a much deeper level through photography.
-My combined photography & history tours are small and personal and 100% from a local’s perspective.
-I will show you my Edinburgh, get you away from all the mass commercialisation that’s taking over the city and give you a very personal and intimate tour of one of the most fascinating cities in the world.
+Even after all these years, I’m still discovering amazing things about this beautiful city and I love nothing better than to share my knowledge and discoveries with guests and help them appreciate Edinburgh on a much deeper level through photography.
+Why not join me for a private Photography Tour of Edinburgh.
+I will show you my Edinburgh and give you a very personal and intimate tour of one of the most fascinating cities in the world … more

 Exploring Stockbridge in Edinburgh